The entire book appears at this link with chapters added after appearing online:

 Today, that day forever etched in time, could be of some

-interest or even importance.
-Tyger looks at his alarming clock.
+interest or even slight importance.
+Tyger side-glances his alarming clock.

-Tyger handles the morning routine with aplomb: shits, shaves
+Tyger handles morning routines with aplomb: shits, shaves,

-Clothing selection, however, takes a turn towards the
+Clothing selection, takes a turn towards the unusual.

 Whooo.
-It smells like a 5,000 year old dead animal instead
+Smells like a 5,000 year old dead animal instead

 of formal wear.
 That is terrible.